- Our pediatric sleep medicine program is the regional leader in diagnosing and treating sleep problems in children.

 Sleeping problems are common in childhood.
 They are disruptive not only to children, but everyone else in the house, including parents and siblings.
 A child who can’t fall asleep, stay asleep or stay awake during daytime hours may have a sleep disorder.

-Our pediatric Sleep Medicine Program can help children and their families to understand what’s causing sleep troubles and treat the problems with care that's tailored to the needs of young patients.
+Our pediatric program can help children and their families to understand what’s causing sleep troubles and treat the problems with care that's tailored to the needs of young patients.